 Is that a fair analysis?

-Well, I read Jessica Leeds' account of uh having been silent for many years and watching the debate and seeing the tape and feeling compelled to come forward.
+Well, I read Jessica Leeds' account of having been silent for many years and watching the debate and seeing the tape and feeling compelled to come forward.

-So it doesn't seem to me, at least in that case, that that's what happened, but you know, I'm no expert on this.
+So it doesn't seem to me, at least in that case, that that's what happened.

-I just see what I'm right.
+I just see what I'm saying.

-Now what's interesting is I've talked to these women before this interview, they've all told me nobody in the mainstream media that is now putting these new women forward have ever contacted them this election cycle.
+They've all told me nobody in the mainstream media that is now putting these new women forward have ever contacted them this election cycle.

-And again, Bill Clinton's not running Hillary Clinton is, and that's the real issue.
+Hillary Clinton is, and that's the real issue.

 What is your take, John?